nikhilhir/Myfitnesspal.com-MERN_STACK/README.md

 We have Cloned a fitnees tracking website called MyFitnessPal.
 MyFitnessPal is a company developing a platform for keeping a food diary.
 The platform enables users to browse the food database and recipes, track calories with both the web version and mobile apps.

 In this project , we have tried to make a perfect clone of myfitnesspal.com.

+Technologies used
+CSS
+JavaScript
+HTML
+Libraries used * chart.js
+How to use the product
+1.In order to use the product , open the folder named Landing Page , now open the index.html with the open live server.